typedb/typedb-docs/08-examples/05-phone-calls-queries.md

 #### As a statement:

 ```
-Get me the phone phone number of all customers who have called each other as well the person with phone number +48 894 777 5173.
+Get me the phone number of all customers who have called each other as well as the person with phone number +48 894 777 5173.
 ```

 #### In TypeQL: